Best Affordable Places to Live in Arizona in 2025

 On this page:

-With a statewide cost of living standing at about 107% of the national average, Arizona offers a relatively affordable piece of southwestern paradise — especially when you consider that the average is driven up by expensive towns like Sedona.
-There are plenty of cheap places to live in the Grand Canyon State, and residents can enjoy year-round sun and sprawling desert vistas.
+With a statewide cost of living that’s 111.5% of the national average, Arizona may not be what everyone would call a cheap place to live, but it can be a relatively affordable piece of southwestern paradise — especially when you consider that the average is driven up by expensive towns like Sedona.
+There are plenty of less costly places to live in the Grand Canyon State, and residents can enjoy year-round sun and sprawling desert vistas.

 Plus, with a top marginal state income tax rate of just 2.5%, Arizona is one of the least-taxed states in the southwest (outside of neighboring Nevada, which doesn’t have any state income tax at all).